Blog Home >Blog Post

 With the modernisation of UK payment systems, processes like the BACS three-day cycle will be left behind as they're no longer feasible, with more businesses settling payments in real-time.
 It'll also improve how Direct Debits are processed, adding speed and security to the long-standing payment process.

-What are the next steps for the NPA?
+What are the next steps for the new payment architecture?

-Following a regulatory review, the scope of the NPA has been pulled back from its original ambition to combine all current payment methods, including Faster Payments, BACS, CHAPS and Cheque and Credit Clearing.
+Following a regulatory review, the scope of the new payment architecture has been pulled back from its original ambition to combine all current payment methods, including Faster Payments, BACS, CHAPS and Cheque and Credit Clearing.

 The NPA is now targeting an initial replacement of Faster Payments, with the option to include BACS at a later stage.